 Related post: A fantastic county museum can be found in Danville, Indiana.
 If you love local history, be sure to check it out!

 After our fun day, I would definitely move Valparaiso high on my list of places to visit again for a day trip or weekend getaway.
 For a smaller midwestern town, it is high on culture, perfect for foodies, terrific for shopping, and ideal for nature lovers too.
-I could also see it as a fun place for a brewery or winery trail!
+There are really a ton of fun things to do in Valparaiso – enough to keep me coming back time and time again.

 PIN FOR LATER: